TheJackiMonster/knock-knock/README.md

 You can still change most details in a later stage via the settings button in the right upper corner and every configurations gets listed via its unique name.
 So you can select which one to use or scan for in your local network.

 Notice that this application uses the `ssh` and the `ping` command internally.
-So that's required to be installed as well as 'gtk3', 'libhandy', 'libgio' and 'glib'.
+So that's required to be installed as well as 'gtk4', 'libadwaita', 'libgio' and 'glib'.